 Note: If you do not desire timestamps, please let us know beforehand.

 To view a sample transcript, click here.
 For details on the styles and formats that we use in our transcripts, i.e. how we deal with labeling speakers, inaudible words, superfluous words, grammar errors, etc., click here.
 Feel free to have us customize styles and formats to fit your needs.

 Big Transcription Project?

 We can handle large transcription projects involving many hours of audio.
 To speed turnaround time, rather than assigning an entire large project to one or two transcriptionists, we distribute the project among many transcriptionists.
-That way, for a project consisting of, say, 20 or 30 hours of audio, we usually can deliver the finished transcripts to you within one to two weeks.
+That way, for a project consisting of, say, 20 or 30 hours of audio, we usually can deliver the finished transcripts to you within two weeks.

 A Note on Accuracy

 If you already have a software-generated transcript, you’re probably aware that it’s riddled with errors, in dire need of time-consuming editing.
 That will be the case even if the audio quality is superb.
 Leave the editing/proofing to us.
 In cases of poor audio or speaking quality, keep in mind that sometimes it’s impossible to transcribe certain words correctly.
 Accuracy also could depend on the extent to which industry-specific words, esoteric words, and/or unique names are used, with which the transcriptionist/editor may not be familiar.
 Our transcripts do include the timestamp every minute or so, enabling you to easily verify with the original audio what was said.

 If your recording contains many technical terms or unique names, we recommend providing us with a list of them beforehand.
 A list of people’s names can be highly useful as well.